EVIDENCE-BASED APPROACHES · SCHEMA THERAPY

 Why Schema Therapy is my Primary Modality

-Schema Therapy my primary therapeutic modality, which offers a well-researched, integrative framework that helps make sense of complex emotional and relational patterns shaped by early experiences, ongoing stress, and trauma.
+Schema Therapy offers a well-researched, integrative framework that helps make sense of complex emotional and relational patterns that are shaped by adverse early experiences, ongoing stress, and trauma.
 It provides both structure and flexibility, allowing therapy to be tailored to the individual while remaining grounded in evidence-based practice.
+This approach integrates well with Cognitive Behavioural Therapy, Exposure and Response Prevention, and EMDR.

-I find Schema Therapy particularly helpful because it offers a compassionate, structured way to understand why certain emotional patterns and relationship difficulties keep repeating, especially for people who have experienced long-standing stress, trauma, or complex relational histories.
-Rather than focusing only on symptoms, it works at a deeper level to help clients make sense of their experiences, build healthier coping patterns, and create meaningful, lasting change.
+Schema Therapy offers a compassionate, structured way to understand why certain emotional patterns and relationship difficulties keep repeating — especially helpful for people who have experienced long-standing stress, trauma, or complex relational histories.
+Rather than focusing only on symptoms and thoughts, it has techniques that facilitate deeper emotional processing.
+Research shows these approaches help clients make sense of past experiences, build healthier coping patterns, and move toward meaningful, lasting change.

 Who Schema Therapy can be helpful for

-Schema Therapy can be especially beneficial for people who feel stuck in recurring patterns despite insight or previous therapy, including those experiencing chronic anxiety or low mood, relationship difficulties, effects of childhood or relational trauma, faith-related harm, or long-standing self-criticism and shame.
-It is also well suited to clients who want to understand themselves more deeply, strengthen emotional regulation, and develop healthier ways of relating to themselves and others over time.
+People who feel stuck in recurring behavioural patterns or emotional reactivity, despite insight or previous therapy.
+It can help with chronic anxiety or low mood, relationship difficulties, effects of childhood or relational trauma, faith-related harm, institutional betrayal, or long-standing self-criticism and shame.
+Also well-suited to clients who want to understand themselves more deeply, strengthen emotional regulation, and develop healthier ways of relating to themselves and others over time.

 Key Components of Schema Therapy